SPECFEM/specfem3d/doc/README_gravityPerturbation bis.txt

  1. during the initialization,
  2. during the iterative time stepping scheme and
  3. at the output stage.
-In #1 the code checks for the presence of the input file gravity_stations.
+In #1 the code checks for the presence of the input file "gravity_stations".
 If the file exists, the flag "GRAVITY_SIMULATION" is turned on and the subroutines #2 and #3 are invoked.